-The Chrysler 300M Enthusiasts Club currently has an seven member Board of Directors for the 2018 year.
-A notification was placed on the forum in December 2017, inviting members to volunteer to be candidates for the 2018 Board.
+The Chrysler 300M Enthusiasts Club currently has a seven member Board of Directors for the 2023 year.
+A notification was placed on the forum in December 2022, inviting members to volunteer to be candidates for the 2023 Board.
 The seven board members were selected after their qualifications and eligibility was checked.
 Once the board was elected, those members self-nominated for Officer positions.
 All four officer positions were filled by members that ran unopposed.
 Once complete the nominees took their positions in late January.

 Keith Jarvis – President

 Cars and one-of-a-kind modifications have always been a passion of mine.
 I have designed and created a hand full of successful modified cars and really enjoy showing them.
 Being a part of this club has provided me am appreciation for others who modify and take great pride in their cars.
 I always look forward to our meets, getting to see everyone, and the new touches that people have put into their cars!
-I currently own two 2002 Chrysler 300M Special that is completely custom and is a full time show car.
+I currently own a 2002 Chrysler 300M Special that is completely custom and is a full time show car.
 My wife and I are also the caretakers of a graphite 2003 Chrysler 300M Special that belonged to a member of the club that passed away in 2020.

-Thanks for having me as President again in 2018!
-It is always a challenge to keep the club moving forward but it is one I am certainly ready to tackle again.
+Thanks for having me as President again in 2023!
+It is always a challenge to keep the club moving forward but it is one I am certainly ready to tackle again!

 Ryan Severance – Vice President

-I look forward to another productive year of serving the Club and its Members and helping to move the Club forward in 2023!
+I look forward to another great year of serving the Club and its Members and helping to move the Club forward in 2023!

 Lindsey Jarvis – Treasurer

-I will credit my father with my understanding and high tolerance for cars!
+I credit my dad with my initial understanding and high tolerance for cars!
 I grew up observing his passion for driving, nice cars, and owning a specialty auto body store.
 Not many people know that the smell of a garage is a fond childhood memory for me.
-Meeting Keith blossomed my tolerance and introduced me to a wonderful group of people in this club who I now see as family.
-I enjoy spending summer days working alongside Keith on his own M and supporting his passion and love of modifications.
-In July 2017 we added another M to our fleet which is my daily driver.
-I’m excited to officially have a M of my own and enjoy working on my 2002 Deep Sapphire Blue 300M Special as well.
-For the many years now I’ve had the great pleasure helping to plan club meets and always enjoy getting together with this group.
-I am excited to have the opportunity to give back to the club with my time as Treasurer for another year.
+Meeting Keith blossomed this interest and introduced me to a wonderful group of people in this club who I now call family.

 I am originally from western New York but have lived in Vermont, Australia, Massachusetts, and as of 2021, South Carolina.
 Keith and I love it here and are very excited to make this our home.
 I love peanut butter, to travel, being creative, and wish for a teleport machine any opportunity I get!

-My name is John Smith and I am beginning my second year on the BOD and eighth year in the club.
-I have owned two first gen Intrepids, three second gen Intrepids, and three 300m Specials.
-I actually came to the club, I had two 2003 Intrepid SXT.
-About three years ago, I also picked up a 2004 300m Special with a good body, but the motor had a spun bearing.
+This will be my seventh year on the BOD and eighth year in the club.
+I have owned two first gen Intrepids, three second gen Intrepids, and six 300m Specials.
+When I first came to the club, I had two 2003 Intrepid SXT.
+A few months later, I also picked up my first 2004 300m Special with a good body, but the motor had a spun bearing.
 Having built many engines and done many transplants over the years, including a new engine in one of the Intrepids, I was up for the challenge.
-Fact of the matter is that I still haven’t installed the rebuilt engine yet even though it is ready to go in.
-In 2016, I bought my second 300m Special from a club member who was selling it and last year after arriving home from Carlisle, I purchase a my Graphite 2004 Special.
+Fact of the matter is that I still haven’t installed the rebuilt engine and I had to part out and let the car go.
+In 2016, I bought my second 300m Special from a club member who was selling it.
+In 2017 after arriving home from Carlisle, I purchase a my Graphite 2004 Special.
 In 2018 after returning home from Carlisle, I bought another 300m Special.
 Unfortunately, in 2019 I was forced to reduce my number of vehicles due to condo association rules.
 I sold the 2002 DSB Special and my 2004 Silver Special to club members and junked one of the Intrepids.
 I’m currently at three 300m Specials which I try to store two most of the time when there is salt on the roads and the one that my wife daily drives.
 Two years ago, I passed my original Intrepid (very much a daily driver utility vehicle) which I have had since it was new to my son.
 I am well entrenched in LH cars and thus the club at this point.
-It is my pleasure to give back for all of insight and advice that I have received!
+It is my pleasure to give back for all of the insight and advice that I have received!

 I live in Libertyville, IL, which is a northwest suburb of Chicago.
-I have been married to the same great woman, Cindy, for 40 years.
+I have been married to the same great woman, Cindy, for 46 years.
 We have three grown children and four grandchildren.
 Many have met my grandson Kyle as he is a regular with me at the Carlisle meet each year.
 I am a retired real estate broker.
 Prior to that I had a long and successful career as a Regional Service Director for a major worldwide high-speed printer company.
-My passion is working on my cars and helping others fix theirs as well.
+My passion has always been working on my cars and helping others fix theirs as well.
 I am very active on both the forum and the club Facebook page, always willing to help anyone and anywhere possible.
 On the side, I am a junkyard junkie and have accumulated many parts for the LH cars.
 If you need a part, odds are good that I either have it or can easily acquire it.
-Over the next year, I look forward to meeting many of you and moving the club in a forward direction.
+Over the next year, I look forward to meeting and/or helping many of you, renewing old friendships, and moving the club in a forward direction.